aimat-lab/AutoSlurm/README.md

 ## Chain jobs

 Many HPC clusters have time limits for slurm jobs.
-Therefore, `AutoSlurm` supports the automatic creation of infinite chain jobs, where each subsequent job picks up the work of the previous one.
+To run tasks that take longer than the time limit, `AutoSlurm` supports the automatic creation of infinite chain jobs, where each subsequent job picks up the work of the previous one.

 This works in the following way: If a task runs out of time (because it is close to the time limit of the job), it writes a checkpoint from where the work can be